International Vladimir Nabokov Society Prizes

 Dieter E. Zimmer Prize for Best Postgraduate Work on Nabokov

-Awarded annually, to the best work on Nabokov done at the graduate (but pre-ABD) level.
+Awarded annually, to the best work on Nabokov done at the graduate (but pre-ABD) level in 2023 and 2024.
 Graduate-course essays and Master's theses encouraged.
 Master's theses will be accepted up to a maximum of 40 000 words.
 Doctoral-dissertation chapters or accepted-for-publication essays do not qualify for this prize.
 Value $1500.

 Named in honor of German Nabokov scholar, translator, and editor Dieter E. Zimmer.

-2022: Charlotte Lamontagne (Université Paris Cité), “Listening to Lolita” (MA dissertation) for “Listening to Lolita"
+2022: Charlotte Lamontagne (Université Paris Cité), for “Listening to Lolita” (MA dissertation)

 2021: Avital Nemzer (The Hebrew University of Jerusalem) for "'A Birch-Lime-Willow-Aspen-Poplar-Oak Man': Images of Trees, Temporospatial Liminality, and the Metaphysical in the Works of Vladimir Nabokov"